If you’re an InLinks user, you already know we’re the industry’s leading internal linking tool. But that’s not all InLinks does.

 How to generate schema markup with InLinks

 To use the InLinks schema generator, you need to create an account.
-So, if you’re not an InLinks user, signup for free here, then log in.
+So, if you’re not an InLinks user, you can try InLinks for $1, then log in.

 STEP 1: Create a project.